writing the body. writing the forbidden. writing radicalized.

 I will be there daily during the week for check ins, weekly “office hours” there where you can ask me anything and we’ll be in discourse and exploration together.
 We will share our questions there.
 We will share our process and discovery and doubt there.
 We will share our writing there!

-There will also be weekly live video calls for whomever wants to come talk and explore together.
+There will also be three live video calls for whomever wants to come talk and explore together.

 Because writing is wonderful, and also hearing voices and seeing faces just makes things make sense differently, yes?